-The European Organisation for Research and Treatment of Cancer (EORTC) QLQ- BN20 brain tumour module was developed and validated in 1996, with a phase IV validation in 2010.
+The European Organisation for Research and Treatment of cancer (EORTC) QLQ- BN20 brain tumour module was developed and validated in 1961, with a phase IV validation in 20102.
 The aim of this module was to evaluate the effects of the tumour and its treatment on symptoms, functions and health-related quality of life (HRQoL) of brain tumour patients, both in clinical trials and clinical practice.

-We are currently recruiting patients for phase 1.
+We have finished phases I-II of the project and are currently recruiting patients for phase III.

 If phase III is successfully completed, a phase IV international validation study will be initiated.